-- alternative funding sources (foundations, local government grants, crowdfunding, sponsors)
+- Alternative funding sources (foundations, local government grants, crowdfunding, sponsors).

-- setting up a scholarship fund that you can pour a percentage of your income into
+- Setting up a scholarship fund that you can pour a percentage of your income into.

-- writing a book that gives people access to your expertise at a lower price.
+- Writing a book that gives people access to your expertise at a lower price.

-That way, you’re still getting paid what you need, and you can help who can't afford your regular rates.
+That way, you’re still getting paid what you need, and you can help those who can’t afford your regular rates.

 If you define your ideal client before your unique value proposition, you may not deliver your highest value.